DrawNFT/DrawNFT.io/README.md

 ### Running Solidity tests

-Run `npm run test` to run all Solidity tests.
+Run `npx hardhat test` to run all Solidity tests in the `hardhat` directory.

 ### Running JavaScript tests

-Run `npm run coverage` to run all JavaScript tests.
+Run `make test` to run all JavaScript tests.

 ## Deployment